 Get a Dilated Eye Exam

 Many people make sure to get to the dentist and the doctor regularly, but a visit to the eye doctor is just as important.
 Even if your vision seems perfectly fine, a comprehensive dilated eye exam is the only way to know for sure.
 Many vision problems such as glaucoma, diabetic eye disease, and age related macular degeneration have no early symptoms and are much more treatable in the early stages.
 Be sure to make appointments for your children too.
-According to the American Optonetric Association (AOA), one in four elementary school age children have an undetected vision problem.
+According to the American Optometric Association (AOA), one in four elementary school age children have an undetected vision problem.

 Know Your Family History